JetBrains/kotlin-mobile-docs/topics/samples.md

 ## KMM sample for an Android application

+## KMM sample for an Android application
 This official sample shows how to make your existing Android application work on iOS.
 As a basis, it uses a simple Android application with a single screen for entering a username and password.

-Complete [this step-by-step tutorial](integrate-in-existing-app.md) to get the final project: [https://github.com/Kotlin/kmm-integration-sample/tree/final](https://github.com/Kotlin/kmm-integration-sample/tree/final).
+Complete [this step-by-step tutorial](integrate-in-existing-app.md) or check out the finished project on GitHub: [https://github.com/Kotlin/kmm-integration-sample/tree/final](https://github.com/Kotlin/kmm-integration-sample/tree/final).

 ## CocoaPods integration samples